escolmebartlebooth/fsnd_movie_website/README.md

 There will be 2 modes of operation to create the movie list - controlled by the **use_api** variable, whose default value is **False**:

 + mode 1: use_api = False : The movie list is created manually
-+ mode 2: use_api = True : Currently, this does not function
++ mode 2: use_api = True : This will call REST API on TMDB.org.
+It needs an api key to function
++ mode 2: if you want to use the API, then please register your own key with TMDB and update API_KEY

 #### fresh_tomatoes.py